IRB Protocol Submission and Review

 - Proofread all materials for accuracy and errors to maximize clarity and present yourself as a professional researcher to your participants.

-- Exempt and Expedited Protocols are processed by the IRB Compliance Administrator in approximately 10 business days.
+- Exempt and Expedited Protocols are processed by the IRB Compliance Administrator in approximately 2-3 weeks.
 The IRB Compliance Administrator will provide an initial review of the completeness and determine the appropriate type of review.
 Submissions may be returned to the investigator for changes.
 The review type may be reassessed at any time during the review process.
 Once you respond to the Compliance Administrator’s comments, and the protocol meets conditions for approval, the protocol will then be sent to the IRB Chair for final review and approval.
 If the Chair does not require additional changes in their review, the IRB Compliance Administrator will then issue a formal approval letter.

 - Full Board Protocols must be submitted by the listed meeting submission deadline (see IRB Meeting & Deadline Calendar).
 Depending on their area of expertise, certain IRB members will serve as primary and secondary reviewers, but all IRB members will provide feedback during the scheduled IRB meeting.
 During the IRB meeting, the board considers protocols within the scope of federal and state regulations, university policies, and best practices.
 You will receive the board's feedback 3-4 business days after the meeting.
 Once you have completed any revision requests, the IRB office will issue an approval letter in Cayuse IRB.
 The IRB will not send a protocol to the scheduled IRB meeting if significant information is not provided (e.g., study procedures are not explained in detail or risks related to study procedures are not provided).
 When a protocol is reviewed at the scheduled meeting, a protocol may require a second full-board review and revision process.